Skip to main content

 • Independent contractors (ORS 670.600).

-The Commercial Activity Subtraction video on the CAT training material link provides information to assist taxpayers in determining their labor costs for purposes of CAT's 35 percent subtraction.
+The Commercial Activity Subtraction video in the CAT training material section provides information to assist in determining their labor costs for purposes of CAT's 35 percent subtraction.

 Filing extensions, quarterly estimated payments, and penalty